ooni/probe-cli/docs/design/dd-003-step-by-step.md

 dialer := netx.NewDialer(config)
 ```

-It's completely opaque to you what the dialer could or could not do.
+It's completely opaque to you what the dialer could be doing.
 To
-understand, you need to read the content of the config.
-The matter
+understand the underlying operation, you need to read the content of the
-becomes even more complex if that config is not just declared in the
+config.
+The matter becomes even more complex if that config is not just
-codebase but is actually code generated, as happens with urlgetter, which
+declared in the codebase but is actually generated code, as happens with
-generates a Config for netx.
+urlgetter, which generates a Config for netx.

 #### Difficulty in collecting precise observations